 Commit a Minute: 100 Things to Make Your Home Safer

-Pick one, 10 or 100 of the things on this list from UL and get started today.
+Pick one, 10 or 100 of the things on this list and get started today.
 Sometimes it just takes a minute to avoid what could be a lifetime of regret.

 This 16-page PDF by FEMA, offers a comprehensive list of strategies to prepare food and water in the event of an emergency.
 This booklet offers tips on how to store non-perishable and perishable foods, and how to find safe sources of water.